 NRA is a daily newspaper turned online-only resource in 2020.
 It is owned by 'Mediju nams', a limited liability company.
-Three one-on-one interviews with the Ambassador have appeared during 2020 alone104.
-Original interviews with Ambassadors from other countries are visibly lacking from the outlet, with the only exception of Armenia (3 interviews105) and Azerbaijan (1 op-ed106), leading to the conclusion that China exercises some influence over the outlet.
+Three one-on-one interviews with the Ambassador have appeared during 2020 alone.
+Original interviews with Ambassadors from other countries are visibly lacking from the outlet, with the only exception of Armenia (3 interviews) and Azerbaijan (1 op-ed), leading to the conclusion that China exercises some influence over the outlet.

-Delfi.lv is a mainstream online news platform owned by the Estonian Ekspress Group, with a strong market presence in all three Baltic countries and is a stable leader among online media in Latvia.107
+Delfi.lv is a mainstream online news platform owned by the Estonian Ekspress Group, with a strong market presence in all three Baltic countries and is a stable leader among online media in Latvia.
 It has also been publishing official China Embassy content, including 'Five Important Questions on Latvia-China Cooperation in Trade'108 by Shen Xiaokai, the Economic and Commercial Counsellor of the Embassy of People's Republic of China.
 However, in more recent cases the platform has introduced a disclaimer explaining the nature of the publication: 'The Chinese Embassy in Latvia addressed the Delfi portal, wishing to express its official opinion on the pandemic and the fight against it.
-We agreed to the publication on the condition that we ask questions, but the Chinese Embassy agreed to answer if we did not shorten the answers.
-We offer a written interview with Chinese Ambassador to Latvia Liang Jianguan conducted according to these rules.'109 placing whole supplements to local media.'110 Neither are Ambassador's interviews a new phenomenon: incoming PRC Ambassadors have been seeking out interviewing opportunities for decades, especially around the National Day of October 1.111 The higher intensity of such appearances, however, is relatively new.
+We agreed to the publication on the condition that we ask guestions, but the Chinese Embassy agreed to answer if we did not shorten the answers.
+We offer a written interview with Chinese Ambassador to Latvia Liang Jianguan conducted according to these rules.'109

 The PRC strategy of using interviews with officials in the local media to present China's position is not exclusive to Latvia.
-As related research has found across Central and Eastern Europe, 'methods applied by the Chinese side include placing ambassadors' op-eds to local media outlets, inviting journalists to China, publishing sponsored articles or even
+As related research has found across Central and Eastern Europe, 'methods applied by the Chinese side include placing ambassadors' op-eds to local media outlets, inviting journalists to China, publishing sponsored articles or even placing whole supplements to local media.'
+Neither are Ambassador's interviews a new phenomenon: incoming PRC Ambassadors have been seeking out interviewing opportunities for decades, especially around the National Day of October 1.
+The higher intensity of such appearances, however, is relatively new.

-China As began the to stress discursive power112 importance of Western social media platforms, previously treated by the CCP mostly as an instrument to wreak havoc among China's population, which should therefore be banned, were identified as avenues for communication and persuasion of the West.
+China As began the to stress discursive power importance of Western social media platforms, previously treated by the CCP mostly as an instrument to wreak havoc among China's population, which should therefore be banned, were identified as avenues for communication and persuasion of the West.
 Therefore, in analysing the China's public communication in Latvia, the positioning of the China story on Western social media platforms like Twitter and Facebook cannot be overlooked.
 This section assesses the official Chinese diplomatic social media accounts in Latvia from a qualitative, not quantitative perspective.
-The assessment of authentic and inauthentic behaviours lies beyond the scope of the research question.113
+The assessment of authentic and inauthentic behaviours lies beyond the scope of the research question.